 Information From Macitentan Pooled Safety Data

-A search of pooled safety data collected from 3 placebo-controlled studies with macitentan (PAH [SERAPHIN; macitentan 3 mg and 10 mg], essential hypertension [AC-055-201; macitentan 0.3 mg, 1 mg, 3 mg, and 10 mg], and IPF [MUSIC; OPSUMIT]) revealed that decreased hemoglobin (Hgb) levels and related AEs have been observed.2 In this pooled safety set, decreased Hgb levels were reported in 7 patients (0.8%) on macitentan and in 1 patient (0.3%) on placebo.
+A search of pooled safety data collected from 3 placebo-controlled studies with macitentan (PAH [SERAPHIN; macitentan 3 mg and 10 mg], essential hypertension [AC-055-201; macitentan 0.3 mg, 1 mg, 3 mg, and 10 mg], and idiopathic pulmonary fibrosis [IPF; MUSIC; OPSUMIT]) revealed that decreased Hgb levels and related AEs have been observed.2 In this pooled safety set, decreased Hgb levels were reported in 7 patients (0.8%) on macitentan and in 1 patient (0.3%) on placebo.
 Anemia was reported in 71 patients (8.2%) on macitentan and in 9 patients (2.4%) on placebo.
-Additional information on AEs related to decreased Hgb levels or anemia are summarized in Table: Incidence of AEs Related to Decreased Hgb Levels or Anemia in a Pooled Double-Blind Safety Set Comprising AEs Reported During Three Double-Blind Placebo Controlled Studies With Macitentan and the proportion of patients and the extent of decreases in Hgb levels are provided in Table: Proportion of Patients With Hgb Levels Decreased to <10 g/dL, ≥8 g/dL to <10 g/dL, and <8 g/dL up to 28 Days After Discontinuation of Treatment in a Pooled Double-Blind Safety Set Comprising AEs Reported During Three Double-Blind Placebo-Controlled Studies With Macitentan below.2
+Additional information on AEs related to decreased Hgb levels or anemia are summarized in Table: Incidence of AEs Related to Decreased Hgb Levels or Anemia in a Pooled Double-Blind Safety Set Comprising of AEs Reported During 3 Double-Blind Placebo-Controlled Studies With Macitentan and the proportion of patients and the extent of decreases in Hgb levels are provided in Table: Proportion of Patients With Hgb Levels Decreased to <10 g/dL, ≥8 g/dL to <10 g/dL, and <8 g/dL up to 28 Days After Discontinuation of Treatment in a Pooled Double-Blind Safety Set Comprising of AEs Reported During 3 Double-Blind Placebo-Controlled Studies With Macitentan below.2

-Incidence of AEs Related to Decreased Hgb Levels or Anemia in a Pooled Double-Blind Safety Set Comprising AEs Reported During Three Double-Blind Placebo Controlled Studies With Macitentan2
+Incidence of AEs Related to Decreased Hgb Levels or Anemia in a Pooled Double-Blind Safety Set Comprising of AEs Reported During 3 Double-Blind Placebo-Controlled Studies With Macitentan2

 Macitentan